 Common Confusion: Carrying a Balance for Credit Score

+A widespread myth is that carrying a small balance on your credit card helps your credit score.
 This is incorrect.
-Carrying a balance means you’re paying interest, and while it shows activity, it’s not necessary for a good score; paying in full is always the better strategy.
+Carrying a balance means you are paying interest, and while it shows activity, it is not necessary for a good score; paying in full is always the better strategy.

 Conclusion